 - Grades: Maintain good academic progress (Letter Grades “C” and above)

 - Welfare-to-Work Plan: You must obtain an approved Welfare-to-Work plan from your caseworker that includes school as an approved activity.

 To apply for the Work Study program, please contact the Student Support Center at (916) 691-7031 to schedule an appointment for the CalWORKs Work Study workshop.

 To see current jobs available to students, please visit our Student Jobs page.

-The county should be providing you with assistance for the cost of textbooks and any other materials required for your classes.
-Follow these steps to receive assistance:
+Your county caseworker should be providing you with assistance for the cost of textbooks and any other materials required for your courses.

-- Go to the CRC College Bookstore website to print out your required books/materials for your classes.
+- Go to the CRC College Bookstore website to print out your required books/materials for your courses.

 - Using a copy of your registration printout look up the course first by name (i.e. English 255) and then by the course number (i.e. 12345).

 - Each course may have required and optional books.
 CalWORKs will only cover books that are listed as required.